voucherly/voucherly-docs/docs/guides/resources/payment-gateways/edenred.md

 Once enabled, Edenred will supply the **AuthenticationClientId**, **AuthenticationClientSecret**, **MID**, **PaymentClientId**, **PaymentClientSecret**.

-- Configure these parameters in **Attività > [Gateway di pagamento](https://dashboard.voucherly.it/merchant/payment-gateways)** on the Voucherly Dashboard.
+- Configure these parameters in **Impostazioni > Pagamenti > [Gateway di pagamento](https://dashboard.voucherly.it/settings/payment/payment-gateways)** on the Voucherly Dashboard.
 Use sandbox environment.
 - Schedule a meeting with Edenred to conduct UAT.
 Voucherly can join if needed.
     - A complete list of tests is available in <a target="_blank" href="/download/edenred/TestBook_UAT.xlsx" download>TestBook_UAT.xlsx</a>.